kamathhrishi/Deep-Learning-Papers/README.md

 ## General Deep Learning

+* <a href="https://arxiv.org/abs/2102.05242">Patterns, predictions, and actions: A story about machine learning</a>
 * <a href="https://arxiv.org/abs/1706.04599">On Calibration of Modern Neural Networks</a>
 * <a href="https://arxiv.org/abs/1611.03530">Understanding deep learning requires rethinking generalization</a>
 * <a href="https://arxiv.org/abs/1805.02641">Label Refinery: Improving ImageNet Classification through Label Progression</a>